top of page

 These figures highlight the impressive performance capabilities of the Rochdale Olympic, especially considering its lightweight fiberglass construction and the era in which it was produced.

-The Rochdale Olympic Mk 1 and Mk 2 had the following dimensions:
+As of 2025, there are approximately **150 Rochdale Olympic Mk 1 and Mk 2** cars recorded in the UK.

 Spares/Specialists NI